jeffersonlee19/jeffersonlee19.github.io/engr.md

 title: Engineering
 subtitle: and coding
 ---
+Learning basics of SoldiWorks.
-Currently learning Python.
-Familiarizing in Tkinter, Py2app
+Currently self learning Python, familiarizing in Tkinter and Py2app.